lemonsaurus/blackbox/README.md

 By default, `blackbox` will automatically remove all backup files older than 7 days in the folder you configure for your storage provider.
 To determine if something is a backup file or not, it will use a regex pattern that corresponds with the default file it saves, for example `blackbox-postgres-backup-11-12-2020.sql`.

 You can configure the number of days before rotating by altering the `retention_days` parameter in `config.yaml`.

-## Loggers
-**NOTE: This feature has not been released yet**

-A logger is a connstring used to fetch a log.
-For example, with `logs://user:password@host:port?command="docker logs api"`, blackbox will ssh to `host:port` using the provided username and password, and then run the command `docker logs api`.
-It will store the output from this command to a file named something like `blackbox_logs_docker_logs_api_01_01_2021.log`, and then upload it to all your configured storage providers.

-We only support a single generic connstring format for logging, and that's this one where you provide your own command.
-You **must** always provide a command, but the other parameters are optional.
-For example, `logs://?command="kubectl logs server"` is a valid connstring which will run the command on the local machine.

-**# TODO: Maybe an image here showcasing the log output**